Escalating / Eurasia

 Analysis

-Orbán's defeat is the single most structurally significant near-term development for EU Balkans policy.
+Orbán's defeat is the single most structurally significant near-term development for EU Balkans policy, removing Belgrade's primary veto shield and forcing Serbia to reckon with conditionality it has deferred for years.

 Historical Context